Skip to Content

 • Although homosexuality is legal in Thailand, we advise being cautious of public displays of affection outside of gay friendly areas.
 Thai society is quite conservative.
 PDAs are generally uncommon even in straight couples.

 • Avoid excess alcohol and the use of stupéfiants.
-It's far more likely that you'll be taken advantage of, scammed, or even robbed if you're obviously intoxicated!
+It's far more likely that you'll be taken advantage of, scammed, or even robbed if you're intoxicated!
 We're not saying don't have a good time, just make sure you stay in control of things.

 • Don't wear valuables in public.
 Pickpockets operate everywhere, and the flashier your belongings, the more attractive you are as a target, even more so if you're wasted!
 Leave your valuables and important items in your hotel safe so that even if you do find something missing, hopefully, it won't be anything too irreplaceable.